QI-CSHL/QuantLabs2026/qi_2026_analysis_lab_manual/Lab05_3D_Image_Analysis.md

 ```

   - If it's not installed in your Fiji, go to `Help > Update > Manage update sites`, search for `BigVolumeBrowser` and activate the checkbox.
 Click `Apply and close` and then `Apply changes`.
 You'll need to restart Fiji.
-  - You can open it by going to `Plugins > BigVolumeViewer 0.1.0`
+  - You can open it by going to `Plugins > BigVolumeBrowser 0.1.0`
   - You wil be prompted to set the 3D rendering parameters.
 You can learn more about them [here](https://github.com/UU-cellbiology/bigvolumebrowser/wiki/3D-rendering-parameters), but for this exercise, the deafult settings are enough.
   - Play around a bit, change the rendering style of the channels... maybe create an animation?
     - Click on the **Fiji** logo, under the "Add volumes" menu on the right to load the active image from Fiji.